 It’s Sunday and I’m sitting here at 5:22am typing.
 But it’s really 4:22.
 Well, no. Now it’s really 5:22.
 Ah, Daylight Savings Time.
-I understand the reasoning behind it, but just like so many things in our constitution, for example, times have changed, and so should some traditions.
-That’s one thing Arizona got right.
+I understand the reasoning behind it, but just like so many things, times have changed, and so should some traditions.
+That’s one thing Arizona got right!

 In other news.
 Yay spring!